API reference¶

 test fold, with D2 purge and D3 embargo applied by the base class.

-For zero purge_horizon and embargo, the test fold structure
+For zero purge_horizon and embargo the test folds are

 The first n_samples % n_splits folds receive